What is AML?

 Okay, what do you mean by illegal funds?

 Illegal funds refer to funds that comes from activities that break the law.
 That’s why it’s called dirty money.
-Examples of illegal funds are as follows:
+Examples of illegal funds are as follows: Money from drugs trafficking, human trafficking, arms trafficking, money from corruption and bribery, funds sourced for terror financing, proceeds from fraudulent activities, tax evasion and similar money from illegal activities.

 Common AML Red Flags